-This article is part of our Understanding Investments series written by Howard Goodship, Lonsdale Wealth Management Chartered Financial Planner and member of the Rngwood financial planning team.
+This article is part of our Understanding Investments series written by Howard Goodship, Lonsdale Wealth Management Chartered Financial Planner and member of the Ringwood financial planning team.
 For more information read the other articles in the Understanding Investments series: Understanding your investment choices – What are investments? and Managing Risk & Tax to earn a higher return.

 Fees, costs and value